-Phase 1 of the campaign seeks to educate and raise awareness about demand.
+Phase 1 of the campaign sought to educate and raise awareness about demand.
 From 2007 to 2009, UNANIMA developed and distributed a series of resources in four languages to present information on the issue and campaign.
 Phase 1 materials are available for download below.

 Campaign Vision Statement (PDF)

 Backgrounder 2 (PDF)

 Prayer Resource Guide 2 (PDF)

 Theological Reflection (DOC)

 Florence Deacon: ‘How Do We Eliminate Demand’ (DOC)

 Susan Maloney: ‘Made in the Image of God’ (DOC)